 You might think that someone like the head of the Oath Keepers would be in favor of every single right-wing cause celeb, but that's not actually true.

-Stewart, he was in favor of, and he took part in the Bundy Ranch standoff in 2014, but he was very critical of the Malhoor Wildlife Refuge standoff.
+Stuart, he was in favor of, and he took part in the Bundy Ranch standoff in 2014, but he was very critical of the Malhoor Wildlife Refuge standoff.

-Initially, he didn't want the Oath Keepers to get involved at all, and thought that it wasn't a fight that was worth their time, or even had a righteous cause to it.
+Initially, he didn't want the Oathkeepers to get involved at all and thought that it wasn't a fight that was worth their time or even had a righteous cause to it.

-Pete Santilli was deep in the Malhuar game, so this could explain some of the tension between him and Stewart, but if you look a little bit deeper at that period around the Malhuar occupation, you begin to see some real disillusionment with Stewart as the head of the organization, and some of it did involve Pete Santilli.
+But if you look a little bit deeper at that period around the Malhoor occupation, you begin to see some real disillusionment with Stewart as the head of the organization, and some of it did involve Pete Santilli.

-Stewart was not a very popular guy after some of the events at the Bundy Ranch, or Bunkerville as many called it.
+Stewart was not a very popular guy after some of the events at the Bundy Ranch, or Bunkerville, as many called it.

 It's easy to remember that he and the Oath Keepers were there, but it's less well remembered how they ended up leaving.

-In response, he pulled Oath Keepers out of what he called the Kill Zone, which led other militiamen at the camp to talk openly about shooting Rhodes for desertion.
+In response, he pulled Oath Keepers out of what he called the kill zone, which led other militiamen at the camp to talk openly about shooting Rhodes for desertion.

 In the end, they voted unanimously to oust the Oath Keepers, and the drone strike never came.

-Stewart reemerged, which apparently pissed off some people.
+Stewart re-emerged, which apparently pissed off some people.

 This article was published and was spread wide by Pete Santilli.